akivascript/furthermore/UPDATES.md

 ## Day 3: Sunday, February, 22, 2015

-### Database Work
+### Back to the Database
+* I was originally going to use the standard document embedding model of MongoDB so I can handle database transactions atomically.
+But, since a document can reference and be referenced any number of other documents, a document would thus be able to appear many times and updating that document all over the place is nightmare-inducing.
+* Plus, coding toward references rather than embedding makes it easier to swap out MongoDB for something like PostgreSQL.
+Time for a bit of refactoring!
+* And document saving and referencing is handled.

+### Meanwhile, Back at the Horror Show
+* More Emacs issues.
+Something is kicking back an elisp error:
+    (error "Invalid search bound (wrong side of point)") search-forward("\n" 687 t) which is completely interruptive.
+It points to fringe-mode and ac-ispell.
+If it's ispell, that's fine; I don't need that anyway. fringe-mode is pretty helpful, though.
+And aesthetically pleasing.
+Burrowing deeper, it might have to do with how Emacs displays icons in the fringe (e.g., to display git differences).
+* I tried switching to a different version of Emacs [Emacs for OS X](http://emacsformacosx.com/) but the errors continued so I'm back to the version installed through brew (emacs-mac).

+### Brief Note
 * Clojure is in some ways like JavaScript in that it has a few eccentricities.
 Unlike JavaScript, however, Clojure's eccentricities are grounded in a reasonable and logical foundation.
 What we really need is basically a Clojure equivalent of JavaScript: The Good Parts.
 For instance, new Clojurists get fouled up by conj behaving differently based on the collection or how assoc and related functions will take a PersistentArrayMap but return a PersistentHashMap which destroys any order the original map might have had.
 Stuff like that.
-* More Emacs issues.
-Something is kicking back an elisp error:
-    (error "Invalid search bound (wrong side of point)") search-forward("\n" 687 t) which is completely interruptive.
-It points to fringe-mode and ac-ispell.
-I'm convinced it's ac-ispell as disabling fringe-mode didn't seem to help at all.
-I don't really need spellcheck anyway so I've disabled it.
-Here's hoping.
-* I tried switching to a different version of Emacs [Emacs for OS X](http://emacsformacosx.com/) but the errors continued so I'm back to the version installed through brew (emacs-mac).
-* Anyway, I was originally going to use the standard document embedding model of MongoDB so I can handle database transactions atomically.
-But, since a document can reference and be referenced any number of other documents, a document would thus be able to appear many times and updating that document all over the place is nightmare-inducing.
-* Plus, coding toward references rather than embedding makes it easier to swap out MongoDB for something like PostgreSQL.
-Time for a bit of refactoring!
-* And document saving is handled.

 ## Day 2: Saturday, February 21, 2015